Yasho-Bapat/uptane-standard/uptane-standard.md

   * The signature of the hash
 * A payload representing the installed versions of each software image on the vehicle.
 This payload SHALL contain:
   * The vehicle's unique identifier (e.g., the VIN)
-  * The Primary ECU's unique identifier (e.g., the serial number)
+  * The Primary ECU's strong unique identifier (see section 8.0.3 in Uptane Deployment Best Practices)
   * A list of ECU version reports as specified in {{version_report}}

 Note that one of the ECU version reports SHOULD be the version report for the Primary itself.